 /breakitem will take an item link and dismantle it in your chat input so that you can modify it as you wish or simply read it.
 Submitting it will reconstruct it back into an item link (with whatever modifications you made being applied).

 /gradeitem will attempt to take any item with a changeable quality and output all qualities of the item.
-Qualities are very complex and poorly documented.
-This was an afterthought so if it doesn't work on an item, please post the item's data (/breakitem [item_link], then copy what it returns).
+If it doesn't work on an item, please post the item's data (/breakitem [item_link], then copy what it returns).

 /ifsetquality will take an item link's quality AND level.
-It is character specific so if you have a CP300 main but a level 30 alt, they can have different settings.
+It is a character specific setting.

 If you have an item of the level you wish to specify but not the quality, simply use /gradeitem [item] to get all of the qualities and then use the relevant resulting quality as the item link for this command.